 Collection is from 7:30 to 8:00am from your hotel reception so we can get a prompt start in the cooler morning air.
 We will be returning around 4:00pm.

-During the whole trip we are tracked by our support vehicle, with fresh fruit, water, electrolyte, fruit, bicycle tool kit, and first aid support.
+During most of the trip we are tracked by our air-conditioned support vehicle, with fresh fruit, water and first aid support.
 The vehicle is never more than a few minutes away.
 On the sections of the ride that the support vehicle cannot follow, the ride leader will have a first aid kit and bicycle tools just in case.

-Although we start early in the morning, it can get very hot, and we suggest you wear sun lotion and bring extra with you.
+Although we start early in the morning, it can get very hot and we suggest you wear sun lotion and bring extra with you.
 Supportive shoes are important as we usually have options for doing some treks off the bikes.
 An extra t-shirt is recommended for the van ride home.
 If you are concerned about the weather please consult us.
 DO NOT believe the weather forecasts.

 Don’t forget to bring a camera or video camera!